mainwp/mainwp/readme.txt

 10. Manage Clients Screen

 == Changelog ==

+= 4.4.3.3 - 6-19-2023 =
+* Added: Upcomming extension info data
+* Fixed: An issue with the negative search feature
+* Updated: Plugin info in readme.txt file

 = 4.4.3.2 - 6-8-2023 =
 * Added: Check if `error_log()` PHP function is disabled on server to prevent potential errors